gopro/facets-overview-spark/README.md

 Google's Python implementation mainly use dictionary to hold data structures.
 In this implemenation, we define several additional data structures to help organize the data.

 * Each dataset can be presented by the NamedDataFrame
 * Each dataset can be split with different features, so that it can also be converted to DataEntrySet
 * Each DataEntry represents one feature with basic information as well the DataFrame for the feature.
-Special note: feat_lens is used for tensorflow records
 * Each Feature associate with FeatureNameStatistics defined above, we use BasicNumStats and BasicStringStats to capture the basic statistics

 ```